kingslayer1312/BizCardViewer/README.md

 # BusinessCardViewer

-A basic app that displays your business card.
+A basic app that displays your business card in a simple and elegant way.
 Made using Kotlin and Jetpack Compose.